ageapps/docker-node-mongo/README.md

 ```

 ## Usage with Docker Hub
-No download needed, images will pull
+No download needed, images will pull automatically.

 ```groovy
 // run mongo service